NangoHQ/nango/docs/docs/contribute-api.md

 ```

 :::info
-Templates support parameters using string interpolation (cf. [Connection Configuration](./reference/configuration.md#connection-config)) for dynamic URLs, etc.
+Templates support parameters using string interpolation (cf. [flow Configuration](./reference/frontend-sdk.md#connection-config)) for dynamic URLs, etc.
 :::

 :::info
-Verify if some [Connection Metadata](./reference/configuration.md#connection-metadata) should be captured during the OAuth flow.
+Verify if some [Connection Metadata](./reference/core-concepts.md#metadata) should be captured during the OAuth flow.
 :::

 ## Step 1: Add your new provider to `providers.yaml`

-Fork the repo and edit the `packages/auth/providers.yaml` file as explained above to add support for the new provider.
+Fork the repo and edit the `packages/server/providers.yaml` file as explained above to add support for the new provider.
 The API documentation should contain all the details you need on the OAuth flow to complete this step.

 [We are here](https://nango.dev/slack) if you need help with this.